-The first step of the air quality assessment procedure involves identification of the mining activities that will be conducted and the potential for dust generation.
-The following should be considered:
+The first phase of the air quality assessment procedure involves review of the planned mining activities and their potential for dust generation.
+The following will be considered:

-- the methods and types of equipment that will be used; - the timing of the dust generating activity; - the location of the activity (in relation to surrounding topography and land use); - the prevailing climatic conditions, including current conditions (as measured by the on-site meteorological station) (Section 6.1) and weather forecasts; and - the environmental conditions, including lake water levels and season.
+- the activities and types of equipment that will be used; - the timing of the activity; - the location of the activity (in relation to surrounding topography and land use); - the recent weather conditions, including wind, rain and temperature (Section 6.1) and weather forecasts; and - the environmental conditions, including lake water levels and season.

-Accordingly, if hourly average wind speeds on-site are greater than 5.6 m/s (20 km/hr) from the south and general environmental conditions are conducive to dust generation (e.g. hot and dry), the Environmental Manager or his/her delegate will review dust generation levels on-site, and assess if it is necessary to implement the management strategy phase.
+Accordingly, if hourly average wind speeds on-site are greater than 5.6 metres per second (m/s) (20 kilometres per hour [km/hr]) from the south and general environmental conditions are conducive to dust generation (e.g. hot and dry), the Sustainability Manager or delegate will review dust generation levels on-site and assess if it is necessary to implement the management strategy phase.

-Management Strategy
+Management Decision

-The management strategy component involves determination of the dust management and/or modification measures that will be used to minimise dust emissions, based on the results of the identification stage.
+The management decision phase decides which dust management and/or modification measures will be used to minimise dust emissions, based on the results of the Source Identification phase.
 Potential air quality management and modification measures are presented in Section 7.